The Elena Diaz-Verson Amos Center for Breast Health

-The Elena Diaz-Verson Amos Center for Breast Health

 BSGI is a very sensitive test with fewer false alarms than MRI, and while it’s not a replacement for MRI, it is another excellent diagnostic tool.
-BSGI is less expensive than MRI, more comfortable for most patients, and covered by most insurance including Medicare, according to Lynn Thompson, administrative director of the Center for Breast Health.
+BSGI is less expensive than MRI, more comfortable for most patients, and covered by most insurance including Medicare.

 BSGI works by using a small amount of a radiotracer agent that is absorbed by the body’s cells.
 Screening with BSGI takes about 45-60 minutes, and unlike a mammogram, there is no compression of the breast.

 St. Francis also offers 3-D mammography (also known as breast tomosynthesis).
 For this, the breast is compressed once and a machine takes many low-dose x-rays as it moves over the breast.
 A computer then puts the images together into a 3-dimensional picture.
 While this screening uses more radiation than most standard 2-view mammograms, it also allow doctors to see the breast tissues more clearly.
 Some studies have suggested it might lower the chance of being called back for follow-up testing.
 It may also be able to find more cancers.